OPERATIONS West Africa Region

 |Mining method||Open pit||Open pit||Open pit|

 Deposition of tailings is currently occurring on the Far East TSF (FETSF), which was commissioned in January 2018.
 In addition, the second stage of the downstream embankment lift, which commenced in November 2019, has been completed.
 Construction commenced on the third stage raise in Q4 2021 and was completed in Q3 2022.
 This increased the embankment crest elevation from 985mRL to 990mRL.
 Construction of the downstream waste rock shell in preparation for the stage four wall has commenced.

 The East TSF (ETSF) was constructed as a combined TSF and waste dump using compacted earth fill and fresh waste rock for the embankment construction.
-Closure deposition of tailings into the ETSF was embarked upon in early 2017 until January 2018 when the deposition ceased.
+Closure deposition of tailings into the ETSF commenced in early 2017 until January 2018 when deposition ceased.

 The FETSF is located south of the existing ETSF abutting the ETSF’s south embankment.
 The FETSF has been designed and constructed with a compacted clay liner across the facility basin and upstream slopes.
-The facility is planned to be constructed through five stages and has a remaining LoM storage capacity of approximately 18Mt.
+The facility is planned to be built in five stages and has a remaining LOM storage capacity of approximately 18Mt.
 The ANCOLD consequence classification for FETSF is High C. The South TSF (STSF), also with earth fill embankments, has been closed and is fully rehabilitated.
-The ETSF and STSF have an ANCOLD consequence classification of High B and Significant, respectively.
+The ETSF and STSF have an ANCOLD consequence classification of High B and Significant, respectively

-LoM tailings deposition requirements are met in the short term by wall raise sequences on TSFs 1, 2 and 5.
-In the longer term, LoM tailings deposition requirements will be catered for by additional raises at TSFs 1, 2 and 5.
-LoM TSF requirements are reviewed and updated annually by the Engineer of Record (EoR).
+LOM tailings deposition requirements are met in the short term by wall raise sequences on TSFs 1, 2 and 5.
+In the longer term, LOM tailings deposition requirements will be catered for by additional raises at TSFs 1, 2 and 5.
+LOM TSF requirements are reviewed and updated annually by the Engineer of Record.
 TSF 3 is decommissioned and is in the process of being closed.
 The ANCOLD consequence classifications for TSFs 1, 2, 3 and 5 are High C, Extreme, High A and High C, respectively.

 and is currently operating at a throughput of circa 5.9Mtpa, achieving metal recoveries of 68% – 94%, depending on

 the proportion of fresh Esaase ore fed.
 The plant consists of primary crushing, a SAG/ball milling circuit and a gravity

 recovery circuit, followed by a conventional CIL circuit.

-Plant tailings are deposited into a single TSF fully lined with a high-density polyethylene (HDPE) liner and raised downstream.
-The TSF is raised periodically and designed to contain the Mineral Reserve LoM ore volume.
+Plant tailings are deposited into a single TSF fully lined with a high-density polyethylene liner and raised downstream.
+The TSF is raised periodically and designed to contain the Mineral Reserve LOM ore volume.